 (End of flashback)

-The impeccable sound of clicking heels was echoed within the halls of the hospital.
-Blonde hair swayed in coordination with dangerously sexy hips as one medical staff from another moved aside to make way for the queen.
+The impeccable sound of clicking heels echoed within the halls of the hospital.
+Blonde hair swayed in coordination with dangerously sexy hips as one medical staff from another moved aside to make way for the Fifth Hokage.

 "Tsunade-sama!"
 Shizune acknowledged as she closed the door to a patient's room only to fall in step with the Hokage.

 Nodding in response, Tsunade took a few more steps before stopping in front of a door.
-Holding her hand out, she felt a clipboard being placed on her palm by her secretary.
+Holding her hand out, she felt a clipboard being placed on her palm.
 "How is he?"

 "His condition is stabilizing, although no sign of progressive recovery is noted yet.
 It seems he may have to be bed bound for quite a while."
 Shizune replied as she eyed Godaime, watching her reaction carefully.
 "Gai never left the room.
 He refuses treatment on his own injuries and insists he be left there just in case Lee wakes up."